 “For some two miles we rattled through the valley, skirting the eastern foothills; then we struck off to the right, through haugh-land, and presently, crossing a dry water-course, entered the Toll road, or, to be more local, entered on “the grade.”
 The road mounts the near shoulder of Mount Saint Helena…

-Since 2004 THE GRADE Cellars has produced wines of rare balance, eloquence and complexity from fruit grown on this special site.
-The estate is Winfield Vineyard which the owners, Tom Thornton and Brenda Mixson, purchased in 1997 and have since replanted into multiple distinctive Cabernet Sauvignon blocks.
-Situated in the foothills of the mountain, the vineyard combines terroir and mesoclimate conditions into an ideal Cabernet growing site.
+THE GRADE Cellars has produced wines of rare balance, eloquence and complexity from fruit grown on this special site since its first vintage in 2004.
+Situated in the foothills of that mountain, the vineyard combines its naturally pure groundwater, the terroir of its alluvial sedimentary fans and mesoclimate conditions unique to the upper valley into an ideal Cabernet Sauvignon growing site.